hellolingxh/cddlabs/lab1/README.md

 ```
 $ make
 ```
-Of course, you can also try the other makefiles such as Makefile, Makefile2, Makefile3 and Makefile.
+Of course, you can also try the other makefiles such as Makefile, Makefile2, Makefile3 and Makefile4.

 ## Debugger
 There is a dugger command within linux.